Skip to main content

 The founders refused to step down and instead filed a countersuit on October 9, 2023, describing FTV in court filings as an "aggressive private equity firm."
 In April 2024, the FTV lawsuit was dismissed with prejudice under a settlement that required Solid to buy back FTV's stake at a discounted price.
 Reporting described the buyback as draining the company's balance sheet and a factor in the decision to file bankruptcy.

-Lewis & Clark Bank Relationship Collapse.
+Lewis & Clark Bank termination.

 Lewis & Clark Bank had already demanded a $10 million security reserve and enhanced reporting requirements in fall 2023 as conditions for continuing the relationship.
 On August 29, 2024, Lewis & Clark terminated its Master Services Agreement with Solid, removing the company's primary sponsor bank.
 The company maintained relationships with three other sponsor banks.
 Lewis & Clark retained a secured claim against a $50,000 security reserve and maintained setoff rights.